NTiering/Signals/README.md

 # Signals

-Siganal is a simple to use pub-sub framework.
+Signals is a simple to use pub-sub framework.
 It is designed to allow you to separate concerns easily

 ## Installation